 Sharpen your English job interview skills in a private, customized job interview preparation course.

 You are unique!
 You have a unique job history, education and personality.
 In a good job interview, you share those qualities with the interviewer.
 But can you share – in English – who you really are and what you “bring to the table?”
 Why you are the right person to fill this particular job vacancy?
+Please note that a surcharge may apply for on-location training.

 |Private or Group?||private|